Personal and Family Materials, Ade Bethune Papers

 Contents:

 The Personal and Family Materials Collection includes Biographical Materials, Family Materials, and Personal Records from Ade Bethune’s lifetime manuscript donation.
 The Biographical Materials series includes awards, degrees, and honors presented to Bethune; biography records and chronologies of activities and achievements (created by and for Bethune); heavily-notated annual calendars and datebooks; sketchbooks and notebooks from the period of 1930-1939; and other miscellaneous materials that reflect her background information.
-The Family Materials series includes limited documents of family members; genealogy records and family trees on both the maternal and paternal sides; documents of relationships with friends and rental tenants; and records and photographs of Bethune’s beloved dogs.
-The Personal Records series is a large body of private records (currently with restricted access), that includes financial and legal records, health and medical records, home and property records, and personal reference subject files used by Bethune in her daily life.
+The Family Materials series includes limited documents of family members; genealogy records and family trees on both the maternal and paternal sides; and documents of relationships with friends and rental tenants.
+The Personal Records series is a large body of private records (currently with restricted access), that includes financial and legal records, as well as home and property records.

 Dates